jwbuurlage/cookiecutter-cicwi/{{cookiecutter.project_slug}}/README.md

 {{ cookiecutter.project_short_description }}

+This paragraph should contain a high-level description of the package, with a brief overview of its features and limitations.

 {% if is_open_source %}
 * Free software: {{ cookiecutter.open_source_license }}
 * Documentation: [https://{{ cookiecutter.github_username }}.github.io/{{ cookiecutter.project_slug }}]